ehmicky/test-each/README.md

   })
 })

-// Works with any iterable
-testEach('012345679', ({ name }, digit) => {
+// Works with any iterable.
+Run this test 10 times using different digits. testEach('012345679', ({ name }, digit) => {
   test(`should allow stringified numbers | ${name}`, t => {
     t.is(multiply(digit, 1), digit)